Federal contractor due diligence in one search.

 Enter an entity, run eight checks in parallel, get a defensible verdict.

-DiligenceDesk queries eight federal data sources in parallel, normalizes fields across different schemas, overlays sector risk, and synthesizes everything into a deterministic verdict in under ten seconds.
+DiligenceDesk queries eight federal data sources in parallel, normalizes fields across different schemas, overlays sector risk, and synthesizes everything into a deterministic verdict.

 01